 Situations like the one above can cause people to wonder, how long do edibles stay in your system?

 Typically, THC can linger in our bodies anywhere from a few days to a few months.
-Factors like metabolic rate, exercise, diet, and how often you partake in cannabis all affect how long THC stays in your system.
+Factors like metabolic rate, exercise, body fat, diet, and how often you partake in cannabis all affect how long THC stays in your system.

 The purpose of fat cells is to act as our emergency energy supply, so they don’t get quickly burned off in normal conditions.
 As a result, the THC stored in the fat cells will be slowly released little by little.
 That’s why sometimes cannabinoids can take so long to purge from your body.

 When you consume edibles, the THC is released slowly.
 This slow rate allows the THC to get stored in your fat cells more easily.
 When you smoke, the THC is released in a massive burst, so more is able to be released during urination.

 "The more time your body has to clear out THC the better and you definitely don't want to add fuel to the fire."

 So you ate that edible, found out that THC can be present for up to a month, and you have a drug test coming up!
 This can cause some serious anxiety and you can't even turn to cannabis to help.
 What do you do?